 The Heritage Crafts Association is delighted to be working with Manchester School of Art on its forthcoming project, Endangered Crafts.
-Over the next nine weeks, students from across the Faculty of Art and Design are being challenged to respond to the HCA Red List of Endangered Crafts.
+Over the next nine weeks, students from across Unit X are being challenged to respond to the HCA Red List of Endangered Crafts.
 The list will be used by students as the starting point for creative response.
 Students will be tasked with developing contemporary objects, artefacts and artworks in response to the heritage craft skills, materials and processes identified in the Red List.
 It is also anticipated that students will draw out some of the rich heritage craft stories and narratives, as well as highlighting some of the pressing issues that place traditional skills under such threat.

 The project will be launched on Monday 5 March 2018 with a keynote lecture delivered by HCA Trustee Greta Bertram, who will return in May to see the exhibition of final outcomes.